Twin Perspectives

 written by The Twins August 26, 2025

-If you’re contemplating visiting Lanzarote in October and are unsure if it’s a good destination choice for this time of year, let this blog persuade you.
+If you’re contemplating visiting Lanzarote in October and are unsure if it’s a good destination for autumn, let this blog persuade you.
 Visiting Lanzarote in October, particularly with children, is a brilliant choice and one we whole-heartedly recommend.

-A fool-proof, all year-round destination, Lanzarote is ideal for families thanks to its warm weather, plenty to see and do, and brilliant hotel options.
+A fool-proof, all year-round destination, Lanzarote is ideal for families thanks to its warm weather, plenty of (surprisingly cool) sights and brilliant hotel options.

-Below is a round-up of everything you need to know about visiting Lanzarote in October, including what to pack, where to stay and the best things to do with kids on this surprisingly stylish island.
+Below is a round-up of everything you need to know about visiting Lanzarote in October: including what to pack, where to stay in Lanzarote and the best things to do with kids on this genuinely stylish island.

 October is a brilliant time of year to visit Lanzarote with kids.
 As the weather begins to cool down in Europe, temperatures still remain in the mid-twenties in Lanzarote, making it the ideal half-term holiday destination.

-October temperatures usually range from 23°C to 27°C (73°F–81°F), making it perfect for beach days and outdoor activities.
-It’s warm enough to swim and enjoy the sun without the intense summer heat, which is ideal for kids.
-Indeed, after visiting Valencia in June, when temperatures soared to 38 degrees and everyone was very sweaty and grumpy, Lanzarote’s climate feels far more manageable with children.
+October temperatures usually range from 23°C to 27°C (73°F–81°F), making it ideal for beach days and afternoons by the pool.
+It’s warm enough to swim and enjoy the sun, all without the intense summer heat – ideal for kids.

 visiting lanzarote with kids in october